No matter what some say, your business is not your ‘bae.’

-Have you ever seen the honest look of love between a committed couple?
+Have you ever seen the honest look of love between newlyweds, a committed couple or marries union?
 It’s soooo beautiful.
-You don’t even want to disturb them or the atmosphere by staring too hard with that smile on your face or sweet melody on your mind.
-Ok, now, look at your calendar or desktop.
+You don’t even want to disturb them or the atmosphere by staring too hard with that smile on your face, sweet melody on your mind and joy in your soul.
+Ok, now, look at your calendar, desktop or Sharpie markers.
 Feel the same way?

 i remember how much i placed my music career on a pedestal.
 And even from the stage singing at fancy hotels, many the guests below would often be visitors holding hands with loved ones they’ve grown beside for decades.
 Always found that interesting and culturally perplexing…but undeniably beautiful.